nightscout/AndroidAPS/CONTRIBUTING.md

 Coding convetions
 -----------------
 1. Use Android Studio with default indents (4 chars, use spaces)
-2. Use autoformat feature CTRL-ALR-L in every changed file before commit
+2. Use autoformat feature CTRL-ALT-L in every changed file before commit

 Commiting Changes / Pull Requests
 ---------------------------------